 - AIP Most Outstanding Physics Award (Australian Institute of Physics) For three K-12 students who best represents the theme, “Drones, Droids and Robots” AIP Most Outstanding Physics Award Criteria

 - RACI Chemistry Encouragement Award (Royal Australian Chemical Institute NSW) Awarded to the best two secondary students demonstrating ability, skill and promise for chemistry RACI Chemistry Encouragement Award Criteria

-- 2018 Young Scientist of the Year Award $2000 award to the student who submits the most outstanding project overall
+- 2019 Young Scientist of the Year Award $2000 award to the student who submits the most outstanding project overall.

-- 2019 Intel ISEF Prize Subject to funding from our major sponsors we wish to select up to seven projects from Years 9-12 to travel to Phoenix, USA, to represent Australia at the Intel International Science and Engineering Fair (ISEF) in May 2019
+- 2020 Intel ISEF Prize Subject to funding from our major sponsors we wish to select up to nine projects from Years 9-12 to travel to Anaheim, California, to represent Australia at the Intel International Science and Engineering Fair (ISEF) in May 2020

-- 2019 Broadcom MASTERS International Delegate Subject to funding from our major sponsors we wish to select one student from Years 7-8 to travel to Phoenix, USA, to the Broadcom MASTERS International in May 2019.
-The selected student must be a prizewinner, a good communicator and be born after 18th May 2004.
+- 2020 Broadcom MASTERS International Delegate Subject to funding from our major sponsors we wish to select one student from Years 7-8 to travel to Anaheim, California, to the Broadcom MASTERS International in May 2020.
+The selected student must be a prizewinner, a good communicator and be born after 17th May 2005.